leopitt/leopitt/README.md

 The project is configured with ESLint (which watches for changes while running the development server - see `npm start` avove).

 I am also using stylelint to lint CSS files.
 Run this using `npx stylelint ./src/**/*.css` (also see above).

+# Todo

+* Add experience - date descending order, grouped by Year.
+List the agency name, and then within that the sites worked on.
+Provide overview of type of organisation (e.g. charity, corporate, government, etc).